 Add a little rhythm to the day with a Konga drum.
 The outside of this drum displays kids from around the world.
 Listening and using instruments from other cultures is a must for every early childhood classroom.

 Choose from a variety of multi-culture pretend food sets.
 Here are some of my favorites!
-Maybe they will help your little learners try some new foods and learn about foods their friends eat at home.
+Maybe they will help your little learners try some new foods, and also learn about foods their friends eat at home.

 Here is another great everyday item to use in your classroom.
-Let your little learners put on a puppet show or act out books!
-We LOVE using puppets for class meetings and to act out different problems solving solutions.
+Let your little learners put on a puppet show or act out stories found in their favorite books!
+We LOVE using puppets for class meetings and to act out different problem-solving solutions.

-This set of DUPLO mini figures are fantastic!
+This set of DUPLO mini figures is fantastic!
 It includes multi-cultural families.
-What a great addition to your DUPLO collection.
+What a great addition to your DUPLO collection!

 Use these family play sets in your classroom dollhouse.
-There are different sets to choose from, or you get the larger set that includes a bunch of different dolls.
+There are different sets to choose from, or you can purchase the larger set that includes a bunch of different dolls.

 This set of figures celebrates people with different disabilities.
-Take the opportunity to answer your student’s questions if and when any arise.
+Take the opportunity to answer your students’ questions when any arise.

-Add a little structure and architecture love to the blocks center with this set of blocks.
-They have some nice details along with columns, steps, and arches!
-Homes and building are different everywhere you go.
+Add a little structure to the blocks center with this set of blocks.
+They have some nice details including columns, steps, and arches!
+Homes and buildings look different all around the world.
 Give students the opportunity to explore different types of architecture with these blocks!

-You can also add multicultural markers and multicultural paint to your classroom art supplies.
+You can also add multicultural paint to your classroom art supplies.

-Need diverse books for your classroom?
+Need more books with diverse characters?
 Check out my favorite books that celebrate diversity HERE!

-Love these diverse tools & toys?
+Love these collections of diverse tools & toys?
 Pin this image!